 Note 13 Fair values of assets and liabilities outlines in more detail the range of valuation methodologies available to us, as well as the inputs and adjustments necessary for each.
-Through effective margin management, operational efficiencies and organic and acquisitive growth, the portfolio, on the whole, has navigated well through the macroeconomic conditions.
-We have considered the fair value of our investments on a case-by-case basis considering historical, current and forward looking data.
+The fair value of each investment has been assessed on a case-by-case basis considering historical, current and forward looking data.
 Where forward-looking data forms the base of a valuation, the accuracy, reliability and maintainability of these forecasts has been considered.